|John and Gerry's Orchids of Britain and Europe|

 This species is endemic to southern and central Spain and although very localized can be quite plentiful in

-Despite the morphological similarites between the two species they are unlikely to be confused due to significantly different distributions, with O. spitzelli occupying a more northerly (and very disjunct) range
+Despite the morphological similarities between the two species they are unlikely to be confused due to significantly different distributions, with O. spitzelli occupying a more northerly (and very disjunct) range

 from the Pyrenees to the Alps and then reappearing in Gotland (Sweden).
 It further extends eastwards erratically through to the Balkans, Anatolia and Lebanon.
 O. cazorlensis however is restricted to central

-and southern Spain, with northern Spain acting as a buffer zone that is not populated by either species.
+and southern Spain, with northern Spain providing a buffer zone that is not populated by either species.

-The pictures are from the Cuenca region of Spain and date from the middle of April.
+The pictures are from the Cuenca region of central Spain, dating from the middle of April.